Sun Microsystems: Operating systems

 Sun is best known for its Unix systems, which have a reputation for system stability and a consistent design philosophy.

 Sun's first workstation shipped with UniSoft V7 Unix.
 Later in 1982 Sun began providing SunOS, a customized 4.2BSD Unix, as the operating system for its workstations.

 SunOS included suntools, an early GUI window system.

 In the late 1980s, AT&T tapped Sun to help them develop the next release of their branded UNIX, and in 1988 announced they would purchase up to a 20% stake in Sun.
 UNIX System V Release 4 (SVR4) was jointly developed by AT&T and Sun.
 Sun used SVR4 as the foundation for Solaris 2.x, which became the successor to SunOS 4.1.x (later retroactively named Solaris 1.x).
-By the mid-1990s, the ensuing Unix wars had largely subsided, AT&T had sold off their Unix interests, and the relationship between the two companies was significantly reduced.
+By the mid-1990s, the ensuing Unix wars had largely subsided, AT&T had sold off its Unix interests, and the relationship between the two companies was significantly reduced.